Cat 320 vs Komatsu PC210LCi — Specs and Pricing Head-to-Head

 What are the monthly payments on a Cat 320 or Komatsu PC210?

 At $280,000 purchase price with 10% down ($28,000), financed at 7% over 60 months, the monthly payment is approximately $5,010/month.
-At 72 months, approximately $4,285/month. equipment lenders and equipment lenders both offer 60–72 month terms for qualified buyers.
+At 72 months, approximately $4,285/month.
+Both manufacturers' captive finance programs offer 60–72 month terms for qualified buyers, and independent lenders through Axiant Partners are often competitive across both brands.
 Promotional 0% or low-rate programs from both OEMs can significantly reduce total financing cost when available.